sbernasek/flyqma/docs/_sources/start.rst.txt

 Loading Images
 --------------

-All measurements and analyses are performed in place.
-This means that new subdirectories and files are added to a stack directory each time a new segmentation, measurement, annotation, bleedthrough correction, or region of interest selection is saved.
-Saving one of these operations will overwrite any existing files of the same type.

-To begin using **Fly-QMA**, create an ``Experiment`` instance by passing the ``/experiment`` path to the object constructor:
+ Once everything is in place, instantiate an ``Experiment`` using the **EXPERIMENT** directory path:

 .. code-block:: python

+   >>> from flyqma.data import Experiment
-    experiment = Experiment(path='/experiment')
+   >>> experiment = Experiment('./EXPERIMENT')

-This instance will serve as a central hub for measuring and analyzing all of the stacks in the ``/experiment`` directory.
+This instance will serve as the entry-point for managing all of the data in the **EXPERIMENT** directory.
+Lower levels of the data hierarchy may then be accessed in a top-down manner.
 To access an individual stack:

 .. code-block:: python